 In 2017, the start and the finish were, for a second time, in Koper.

-In 2018, the event will be staged again in Izola.
-The 8.5km recreational run and the half marathon will begin and end in Izola.
-The full marathon will start in the seaside resort of Ankaran, which is near the border with Italy, and finish in Izola.
+In 2018, the event was staged again in Izola.
+The 8.5km recreational run and the half marathon began and ended in Izola.
+The full marathon started in the seaside resort of Ankaran, which is near the border with Italy, and finished in Izola.

 Event website (in Slovene, Italian and English):